Bongeka-Bhungane/Bongeka-Bhungane/README.md

 ## Hi there 👋, My name is Bongeka Bhungane.

-### 💻 Aspiring Software Developer | Passionate about learning and building sofrwares.
+### 💻 A Software Developer | Passionate about learning and building sofrwares.
 - 📫 How to reach me angelabhungane@gmail.com

 - 📄 Know about my experiences (https://www.linkedin.com/in/bongeka-bhungane-623a6a252/)